lld18/Sierraleonertd/docs/source/06OSeMOSYSScenarios.rst

 6.2.
 Scenario 2
 +++++++++

-Scenario 2 assumes that the policy landscape remains the same as business-as-usual with regards to emissions targets, however includes the expansion of the existing bumbuna infrastructure with an additional 50 MW of capacity at the Bumbuna I site.
+Scenario 2 assumes that the policy landscape remains the same as business-as-usual with regards to emissions targets, however includes the expansion of the existing Bumbuna infrastructure with an additional 50 MW of capacity at the Bumbuna I site.

 .. figure:: img/SL_Scen_2.png
    :align:   center